 Yet if the word omeyeen refers to illiteracy, v.
 2 would be saying that Allah sent forth to all illiterates one of their own.
 The unlikelihood of this is reinforce by the fact that in classical Arabic, omeyeen never referred to illiterates or to illiteracy.
 It refers to non-Jewish people: v.
 2 is saying that Allah has sent a gentile apostle to the gentiles.
 Omeyeen is an adjectival form of the Arabic noun for gentiles, and not all gentiles were illiterate during the time of Muhammad.

-The rest of the sura contains the usual excoriations of unbelievers, plus a reminder to respond to the Call to Prayer on Friday (vv.
+The rest of the sura contains Allah’s usual excoriations of unbelievers, plus a reminder to respond to the Call to Prayer on Friday (vv.
 9-11).
-There is a chilling statement: “Say: ‘O ye that stand on Judaism!
-If ye think that ye are friends to Allah, to the exclusion of other men, then express your desire for death, if ye are truthful!” (v.
+There is a chilling statement: “Say: ‘O you who stand on Judaism!
+If you think that you are friends to Allah, to the exclusion of other men, then express your desire for death, if you are truthful!” (v.
 6).
 This has become a staple theme of contemporary jihadism: not long after 9/11, an Afghani jihadist declared: “The Americans lead lavish lives and they are afraid of death.
 We are not afraid of death.
 The Americans love Pepsi Cola, we love death.”
 Such love, according to this verse, is a sign of friendship with Allah.